Picolab/TicTacToe/README.md

 First, because it is a well-known protocol.

-More importantly, because it illustrates the value of using DIDComm as a transport layer.
+More importantly, because it illustrates the value of using the DIDComm `basicmessage` as a transport layer.
 Messages are sent point-to-point, encrypted and signed.

 ## Prerequisites